-Provided that nothing contained in this section shall apply to disclosure of any such information for the purpose of a prosecution under section 193 of the Pakistan Penal Code (Act XLV of 1860).
+Provided that nothing contained in this section shall apply to disclosure of any such information for the purpose of a prosecution under section 193 of the Pakistan Penal Code (Act No. XLV of 1860).

-60. Raising of industrial disputes.
-No industrial dispute shall be deemed to exist unless it has been raised in the prescribed manner by a collective bargaining agent or an employer.
+60. No industrial dispute shall be deemed to exist unless it has been raised in the prescribed manner by a collective bargaining agent or an employer.

-61. Prohibition of serving notice of strike or lock-out while proceedings pending.
-No notice of strike or lock-out shall be served by any party to an industrial dispute while any conciliation proceedings or proceedings before an Arbitrator or a Labour Court or an appeal to the Tribunal under sub-section (3) of section 55 are or is pending in respect of any matter constituting such industrial dispute.
+61. No notice of strike or lock-out shall be served by any party to an industrial dispute while any conciliation proceedings or proceedings before an Arbitrator or a Labour Court or an appeal to the Tribunal under sub-section (3) of section 55 are or is pending in respect of any matter constituting such industrial dispute.

-62. Powers of Labour Court and Tribunal to prohibit strike, etc.- (1) When a strike or lock-out in pursuance of an industrial dispute has already commenced and is in existence at the time when, in respect of such industrial dispute, there is made to, or is pending before, a Labour Court an application, under section 50, the Labour Court may, by an order in writing prohibit continuance of the strike or lock-out.
+62. (1) When a strike or lock-out in pursuance of an industrial dispute has already commenced and is in existence at the time when, in respect of such industrial dispute, there is made to, or is pending before, a Labour Court an application, under section 50, the Labour Court may, by an order in writing prohibit continuance of the strike or lock-out.